Nirmal-Data-Scientist/Breast-Cancer-Prediction/README.md

 ## Features

-* ##### Predictive Analysis: The app utilizes an SVC model to predict whether a breast tumor is benign or malignant based on various tumor features.
+* ##### Predictive Analysis: The app utilizes an SVC model to predict whether a tumor is benign or malignant based on various tumor features.

 * ##### User Input: Users can enter their own tumor feature values to generate personalized predictions.
 The app provides text input fields for each feature, allowing users to input their values.